jeff19962190/Group1-work/JU.md

 ## 12/17
-* complete 3 data visualization project.
+* complete 3 tasks of data visualization project.
 * studied react and redux again.

     connecting react and redux